DETAILED ACTION

 Independent claim 16 is directed to an article of manufacture at step 1, which is a statutory category.
 Claim 16 recites similar limitations as claim 1 and is rejected for the same reasons at step 2a, prong one; step 2a, prong 2; and step 2b.
 Claim 16 further recites: a non-transitory computer-readable medium; and one or more processors – which are treated as just an explicit “processor/computer” for storing and executing the operations and are treated under MPEP 2106.05f in the same manner as claim 1.
 Accordingly, these additional elements are viewed as “apply it on a computer” at step 2a, prong 2 and step 2b.
 Thus, the claim is not patent eligible.

 Dependent claims 2-4, 6-7, 12-13, and 17-18 are not directed to any additional claim elements.
-Rather, these claims offer further descriptive functions of elements found in the independent claims and addressed above - such as to: receive an indication that the result of the one or more paths has a higher likelihood of satisfying the goal relative to a remaining one or more paths of the plurality of paths of the communication process flow; receive respective weight indications for the two or more goals, wherein each goal of the two or more goals is assigned respective weight; and wherein the goal is specified as a Boolean expression.
+Rather, these claims offer further descriptive functions of elements found in the independent claims and addressed above - such as to: receive an indication that the result data of the one or more paths has a higher likelihood of satisfying the goal relative to the remaining one or more paths of the plurality of paths of the communication process flow; receive respective weight indications for the two or more goals, wherein each goal of the two or more goals is assigned respective weight; and wherein the goal is specified as a Boolean expression.
 In this case, the main functions are merely used to: collect data (e.g., a respective weight of two or more goals) and analyze the data (e.g., an indication that the result of the one or more paths has a higher likelihood of satisfying the goal relative to a remaining one or more paths of the plurality of paths of the communication process flow).
 Those are functions that the courts have described as merely indicating a field of use or technological environment in which to apply a judicial exception (see MPEP 2106.05(h)).
 Mere instructions to apply an exception using a generic computer component cannot provide an inventive concept.
 Thus, nothing in the claim adds significantly more to the abstract idea.
 The claim is ineligible.

 Dependent claims 8-10, 15, and 20 are directed to additional elements such as: a first user interface.
 The first user interface is merely used to: display a set of analytics corresponding to data associated with the result of the one or more paths satisfying the goal; receive an indication of one or more data records and one or more goal conditions; and receive multiple variations (Paragraphs 0088-0090).
 Merely stating that the step is performed by a computer component results in “apply it” on a computer (MPEP 2106.05f) being applicable at both Step 2A, Prong 2 and Step 2B.
 Mere instructions to apply an exception using a generic computer component cannot provide an inventive concept.
 Also, the user interface is considered “field of use” since it’s just used to receive inputs to create a communication process flow, but the user interface is not improved (MPEP 2106.05h).
 Further, instructions to display and/or arrange information in a graphical user interface may not be sufficient to show an improvement in computer-functionality (MPEP 2106.05a).
 Thus, nothing in the claim adds significantly more to the abstract idea.
 The claim is ineligible.